pawelp0499/Text-mining/README.md

 🔸 '**lab3**' Branch - WordCloud

-🔸 '**lab4**' Branch - tokenization and vectorization of text with scikit-klearn library
+🔸 '**lab4**' Branch - tokenization and vectorization of text with scikit-klearn library, operations on numpy arrays